princesharma-coder/Thirthysixstudiosclone/README.md

 this is just landing page clone of thirthysixstudios website and this clone is not that reposponsive that some devices because i made this clone on my laptop i didn't make it responsive.

-must visit this site your preview https://thirthysixstudiosclone-princesharma-coders-projects.vercel.app/
+must visit this site to preview https://thirthysixstudiosclone-princesharma-coders-projects.vercel.app/

 # React + Vite